BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 ## Creating an Address

-You can also pass additional arguments to RPC command.
+You can also pass additional arguments to RPC commands.
 For example, the following generates a new legacy address, with the ```-addresstype``` flag.

 ```
 agent.getNewAddress('-addresstype', 'legacy', function (err, newAddress) {